 Just like the name implies, this Easy Peanut Sauce is super simple!
 Throw everything in the blender (including the secret ingredient!) and in no time, you’ll be enjoying a delicious, spicy-sweet Asian sauce.
-It’s wonderful as a dip for veggies and grilled entrees – but that’s only the beginning!

 I love having a jar of this delicious Easy Peanut Sauce in the fridge as it has so many uses.
 Hmmm… where should I start?